Blog/Best SEO Agency in 2026: The Complete Buyer's Guide/SEO Agency Pricing: Retainer vs. Project vs. Performance (2026 Guide)

 • E-commerce sites with clear conversion tracking.

-• Companies wanting to share risk.
+• Results-driven cultures that want to share risk.

 Comparing the Models Side-by-Side